 (ii) Do you have a maintenance contract for the central heating system?
-Yes No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+Yes No X If you have answered yes, please give details of the company with which you have a maintenance contract: S Neal:Plumber&Gas Fitter.Installed, Serviced Maintaned Last Service/ Maintenance: March 21 (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
 Yes No b.
 Are you aware of the existence of asbestos in your property?
-Yes No Nor he П
+If you have answered yes, please give details: Yes No